canjs/canjs/guides/getting-started-tutorial/data-models-and-fixtures.md

 	<!-- Replace with state model script -->
 ```

-…and replace it with these lines:
+and replace it with these lines:

 ```
 	<script src="models/city.js"></script>